GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 They form the long and dense tail of the #acr("RIR").
 The boundary between early echoes and late reflections is called the _mixing time_ and depends on the room's acoustic characteristics.

-// TODO: remove if we agree that this is too much
-//*Model limitations*

 #figure(
   image("figures/reflection_types.svg", width: 100%),
   caption: flex-caption(